tomahawk-jupiter/tomahawk-jupiter/README.md

 Hello, I'm tomahawk-jupiter.

 I'm a self taught (with the help of some excellent free resources!) coder.
+I've had most practise with the MERN stack but I'm interested in pretty much anything to do with coding I come across, I've tried to learn a little about everything.
+I hope to eventually start a career in this industry.

 Besides coding I'm also into playing guitar, mostly fingerstyle and blues.
-I've spent some time trying to figure out the best way to include guitar tab (for fingerstyle arrangements) on a webpage but haven't found anything satisfactory yet.
+I've spent some time trying to figure out the best way to include responsive guitar tab (for fingerstyle arrangements) on a webpage but haven't found anything satisfactory yet.

 ## My Journey So Far